UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 - A locally developed experiment will not guarantee that the same experiment will run in a server setup, or vice versa.

 Many browsers and versions have their own defaults for security like autoplay, allowing sounds, pop-ups, importing images from local sources, etc. It is impossible to know 100% sure if things will work in your browser in advance, so be prepared to deal with some confusion.

 In this stage, we will limit things to running the templates __locally__, which has implications for the reliablity and format of the data.
 Also: locally does NOT mean that it can be run without an internet connection in most cases, due to the nature of loading external scripts.

 Not all of our education staff and lab staff have a firm background in web development, so things take time, experimentation and community building to make things better, but well, work in progress...

+# Some best practices for jsPsych experiments

+## Audio
+In the case of web server setup, it is as good idea to initialise jsPysch with ```use_webaudio = true```, in case you use audio stimuli.
+This is typically faster than when false.

+## Preload media, like images, video, audio
+In general, since timing is important, please make sure to [preload all media files](#https://www.jspsych.org/overview/media-preloading/).

+## Always start an experiment with a html-button-response interaction part
+Browsers will often disallow auto-playing sound/video if there is no user activity related to a _mouse click_.
+It would be a shame to start of the experiment with errors of this type.
+An _instruction_ (plugin) with a mouse button response (or a multi-page instuction) will also fix this poitential error.

 # HTML, CSS, Javascipt, jsPscyh, jsPsych default plugins